dancer1325/POSIX.1/Shell & Utilites/Shell Command Language/Special Built-In Utilities/set/README.md

 - syntax
   - `set [-abCefhmnuvx] [-o option] [argument...]`  / `set[+abCefhmnuvx] [+o option] [argument...]`
+    - 👁️ ALL the options are valid for `sh` also 👁️
+    - TODO:
+    - `-e`
+      - if any command fails — by — table of consequences of shell errors OR exitStatus > 0  → shell exists immediately
+        - _Exampled:_
+          - _Example1:_ `sh e.sh`
+          - _Example2:_ TODO:
+        - exceptions
+          - failure of individual command in a multi-command pipeline
+          - TODO:
   - `set -- [ argument...]`
   - `set -o` / `set +o`
   - rules